-Instep seam edge of the front pieces is usually a few millimeters longer than instep seam edge of the back pieces.
-That helps to shape the transition from instep seam to crotch seam.
-For PALAZZO sweatpants this difference is approx. 8 mm (5 mm for sizes 54 and larger).
+The instep seam edge of the front pieces is usually a few millimeters longer than the instep seam edge of the back pieces.
+That helps to shape the transition from the instep seam to the crotch seam.
+For PALAZZO sweatpants this difference is approx. 8 mm / 0.3" (5 mm / 0.2" for sizes 54 and larger).
 You need to “spread” this difference along the upper part of the instep seams.
 Pin the instep seam from the bottom hem of the legs up to the last mark before the crotch seam without any stretching.
-Start stretching the back piece lightly from that mark onwards to deal with the extra length of the front piece.
+Start stretching the back piece slightly from that mark onwards to deal with the extra length of the front piece.
 You need to stretch the back piece ONLY in its upper part.
-Legs of your sweatpants will twist around if you start stretching the back piece bellow the uppermost mark.
+The legs of your sweatpants will twist around if you start stretching the back piece below the uppermost mark.

 Sew the instep seams and leave longer thread chains near the bottom hem and pull them under the loops.